 We found 10 internists who accept Family Health Plus near Big Flats, NY.

 Dr. Renee Abderhalden-Friend specializes in general internal medicine.
-Dr. Abderhalden-Friend graduated from SUNY, University at Buffalo School of Medicine & Biomedical Sciences.
 Patient ratings for Dr. Abderhalden-Friend average 3.5 stars out of 5.
-She accepts Child Health Plus, Family Health Plus, Medicaid, and more.
+She honors Child Health Plus, Family Health Plus, and Medicaid, as well as other insurance carriers.
+She is a graduate of SUNY, University at Buffalo School of Medicine & Biomedical Sciences.

 Conditions / Treatments